Women Financial Statistics – A Look At The Data

 (Source: American Express)

-On average, women earn less than men throughout their careers, resulting in a need for alternative sources of income.
-In addition, Black and Asian women face additional barriers in the workforce, making entrepreneurship an appealing option.
+Women consistently earn less than men throughout their careers, creating a need for alternative income sources.
+Additionally, Black and Asian women encounter extra barriers in the workforce, making entrepreneurship particularly attractive.

-While the gender wage gap continues to be a significant issue, the increased number of women-owned businesses is a sign of progress.
-With more women in control of their own financial future, we can expect to see continued growth in this area.
+While the gender wage gap continues as a significant challenge, the surge in women-owned businesses signals meaningful progress.
+With more women controlling their financial futures, we can anticipate continued growth in this sector.

 The average woman carries $85,169 in debt on average while men carry an average of $103,702